Pseudoscience

 The stated mechanism for EFT is to tap on acupuncture points to stimulate the bodies natural spirit energy field which will heal your mind and body without the use of medications.
 Some EFT websites claim that this makes EFT an ancient technique.

 Apologists for EFT try to cite that tapping on these points has been measured to release biological chemicals that are good for relieving distress, but there is zero evidence of this being true either.
+Even if they do release some good biological chemicals, that is not evidence of a mechanism that leads to a predictable result.
+That is a claim in the absence of positive evidence.
+(Source 1, Source 2)

 Quality Research

-Research into EFT has often been done poorly.
 If EFT has a real positive effect, it shouldn’t be hard to show some quality studies with positive effects, and the lack of this is generally a red flag of pseudoscience.

 For example, this meta analysis compared 7 EFT trials to RCT (Randomised Control Treatment), in this case the control was EMDR (1 study) or CBT (1 study), and waitlist (5), and found that all three were equally helpful.
 While that sounds good, the devil is in the details.